 The size of the point dataset you want to display on your map can play a role in choosing between Markers or Layers.

-Markers require the creation and mangement of a new html element, and adding hundreds of Markers to a Mapbox GL Map can cause a web browser to become unresponsive or sluggish.
+Markers require the creation and management of a new HTML element, and adding hundreds of Markers to a Mapbox GL Map can cause a web browser to become unresponsive or sluggish.

 Conversely, displaying the same dataset of hundreds of points in a

-symbol layer is not likely to cause a noticebale performance impact as they are more efficiently rendered on the Map's webgl canvas.
+symbol layer is not likely to cause a noticeable performance impact as they are more efficiently rendered on the Map's WebGL canvas.

 Once your dataset gets into the thousands of points, you may find efficiency gains by using a vector tileset to serve the data, meaning only the data within the current map viewport is loaded into the browser.
 In any case, once you make the move to vector tiles Markers are no longer an option.

-This chart highights selected capabilites of Markers and Layers for displaying point data in Mapbox GL JS.
+This chart highlights selected capabilities of Markers and Layers for displaying point data in Mapbox GL JS.